marked-gil/discover-asia/README.md

         ![W3C Markup Validator Result for 404 page](docs/markup-validated-404.png)

 * CSS
-    * Using [W3C CSS Validator](https://jigsaw.w3.org/css-validator/), no errors were found.
+    * Using [W3C CSS Validator](https://jigsaw.w3.org/css-validator/), there are NO ERRORS FOUND in the CSS of the site.

         ![W3C CSS Validator result](docs/css-validated-discover-asia.png)